LogtalkDotOrg/logtalk3/coding/kate/NOTES.md

 on the editor preference panel.

-Note that you will either need to choose a theme that highlights all relevant syntax elements (e.g. Vim dark) or play with the style settings for Logtalk source files.
+Note that you will either need to choose a theme that highlights all relevant syntax elements (e.g., Vim dark) or play with the style settings for Logtalk source files.
 The default theme doesn't highlight e.g. directives.